-The Texas Property Tax Code (the "Property Tax Code") specifies the taxing procedures of all political subdivisions of the State of Texas, including the Participants and the Master District.
-Provisions of the Property Tax Code are complex and are not fully summarized herein.
+Title I of the Texas Property Tax Code (the "Property Tax Code") specifies the taxing procedures of all political subdivisions of the State of Texas, including the Master District and the Participants.
+Provisions of the Property Tax Code are complex and not fully summarized here.